Tuesday, Sept. 17, 2019 (Updated Oct. 13, 2019)

 What he doesn’t want to see in the affordability toolbox is density.
 He was one of two participants in this summer’s Raucous Caucus to say he doesn’t believe in compact urban development as a means of combating climate change — an issue that is dividing environmentalists.

-Increased density might help reduce emissions, Swetlik agrees, but only up to a point.
+Increased density might help reduce In this context, the GHG that are released into the atmosphere from the burning of fossil fuels to g..., Swetlik agrees, but only up to a point.
 And then there’s the fact that he and many others don’t want to live in a bigger town; 10,000 to 20,000 more residents might be reasonable, he said, but even adding those people would exacerbate Boulder’s affordability woes, he fears — at least under the current, broken housing system.

 “I don’t disagree with a lot of densification principles,” he said.
 But “If you actually were building stuff that I believed would help people who are low-income, you could build the shit out of high density.